Glory And Coin Both Shine

 The Victran are one of the most technologically advanced civilizations of the fourth age.
 The Victran were beneficiaries of geographic luck, having inherited technologies of the first age from a cluster of vaults containing luxurious cultural items, generator tech, textile weavers, and most importantly traction engines and firearms, all artefacts of the Urul Imperium.
 These relics created a distinctive culture and triggered a definitive superiority complex among the Victran.
-In a few short generations Victra went from an unknown agrarian diaspora to an aristocratic industrial nation with imperial aspirations.
-Victran firepower and ambition likely would have conquered Aeldos were it not for two limitations; the Tollam bordering them in the south, and the limited number of firearms in the Arsenal Vault located beneath Victra.
+In a few short generations Victra went from an unknown agrarian diaspora to an aristocratic and imperial industrial nation under the control of a powerful King.
+Victran firepower and ambition likely would have conquered Aeldos were it not for two limitations; the Tollam bordering them in the West, and the limited number of firearms in the Arsenal Vault located beneath Victra.

 Firearms are all relics and the Victrans, despite years of trying, have been unable to replicate them.
 This rarity has made these powerful weapons iconic features of the culture.
 Owning a Victran firearm is what permits a Lord to participate in the aristocracy and each house owns only a handful.
 For this reason, despite their potency, firearms are used cautiously in warfare and Victran gunners are almost always high-born owners of the Canna, or their trusted and elite guards.
 Lower class Victra use axe, sword, and shield, acting as skirmishing forces to occupy enemies.